 Have you received your results and unsure what it all means?

 When you receive your results from the University it will include a transcript that tells you if you have passed your modules or not.
-Some students are required to repeat some of their modules, this could be as an internal or an external student.
-If you are unclear what this actually means, please see the following FAQ Factsheet:
+Some students are required to repeat some of their modules, this could be an Internal Repeat or an External Repeat.

-If you can't find all the help you need on these web pages it may be that you need a discussion with an advisor, feel free to contact the Advice and Guidance Team.
+If you can't find all the help you need on these web pages it may be that you need to discuss your circumstances with an advisor, feel free to contact the Advice and Money Team.